Coding a Graceful Breadcrumb Navigation Menu in CSS3

 I’m using the exact same gradient code as we’ve used above, but this time the colors are much different if you noticed our RGB values.
 Each of the states will darken text color to #333, yet other descriptors have been changed slightly to correspond with user commands.

-On hover you’ll see a shiny embossed effect which coupled with darkened borders gives the page popup styles.
-If you click and hold you’ll get into the active state which features a darkened background gradient.
-This effect causes the buttons to look they are actually “pressed” in the page.
+On hover, you’ll see a shiny embossed effect which, coupled with darkened borders, gives the page popup styles.
+If you click and hold, you’ll get into the active state which features a darkened background gradient.
+This effect causes the buttons to look like they are actually “pressed” into the page.

 Bonus: More Styles

-In addition to the tutorial code I’ve included extra background images with adapted color schemes.
-I’ve sampled from the original backgrounds and used Adobe Photoshop to create a few variations which you may apply into your own website.
+In addition to the tutorial code, I’ve included extra background images with adapted color schemes.
+I’ve sampled from the original backgrounds and used Adobe Photoshop to create a few variations which you may apply to your own website.

-These bonus files are included in the source file which you can download in .zip archive format at the section below.
+These bonus files are included in the source file, which you can download in .zip archive format in the section below.

 css3 breadcrumb: different colors

 You can check out the image above to get an idea of what I’m talking about.
-If you need a specific color scheme pop open Photoshop > Image > Adjustments > Hue/Saturation to modify the colors scheme to match your own template, remember to check the Colorize option in the Hue/Saturation pane if the color didn’t change at all.
+If you need a specific color scheme, pop open Photoshop > Image > Adjustments > Hue/Saturation to modify the color scheme to match your own template.
+Remember to check the Colorize option in the Hue/Saturation pane if the color didn’t change at all.

 Conclusion

 This tutorial should have gotten you familiar with some of the newer CSS3 techniques.
-We’ve created two fantastic breadcrumb menus styled in a similar manner and built it in the way that it can degrade gracefully in older browsers.
-Additionally I’ve offered my demo code and some bonus images for you to play around with.
+We’ve created two fantastic breadcrumb menus styled in a similar manner and built it in a way that it can degrade gracefully in older browsers.
+Additionally, I’ve offered my demo code and some bonus images for you to play around with.

 Do you particularly like the styles we’ve constructed here?
 Or maybe you have questions or ideas on how to improve the tutorial code?
 Please share your thoughts with us in the discussion area below, and don’t forget to download the source files so you can play with the demo!